 Although I didn’t receive any offers for Medicine, I was lucky enough to get an offer for Biomedical Science at St George’s University in London!
 This prompted me to think about other ways I could still pursue my desire to have a career in the medical field.

 The idea of taking a year out and reapplying for Medicine the following year felt unappealing, so I accepted the place for Biomedical Science.
-This way I still have the option to pursue Medicine again later, by applying for Graduate Entry Medicine – but now I can also explore related careers in research, hospital labs and more.
+This way I still have the option to pursue Medicine again later, but I can also explore related careers in research, hospital labs and more.

 At the moment, I’m thinking about applying for Graduate Entry Medicine at the end of my degree.
 I still want to work towards becoming a Doctor, even if it involves taking a slightly different route from what I had originally planned.